nikitamoghe/nikitamoghe.github.io-old/README.md

 </head>
 # About Me
-I am jointly advised by [Dr. Balaraman Ravindran](http://www.cse.iitm.ac.in/~ravi/) and [Dr. Mitesh M. Khapra](http://www.cse.iitm.ac.in/~miteshk/).
+I am a first year student advised by Dr. Alexandra Birch.
 My research interests lie in the field of Natural Language Processing.

+I recently submitted my thesis where I was jointly advised by [Dr. Balaraman Ravindran](http://www.cse.iitm.ac.in/~ravi/) and [Dr. Mitesh M. Khapra](http://www.cse.iitm.ac.in/~miteshk/).
 I am currently working on incorporating information from unstructured data in Dialogue Systems.
 I have recently started exploring incorporation of linguistic structures such as dependency graphs to improve performance on NLP tasks.
-I am associated with Robert Bosch Centre for Data Science and Artificial Intelligence [(RBCDSAI)](https://rbc-dsai.iitm.ac.in/) at IIT Madras.

 # Publications